Dr. Mike Esco has a Ph.D. in exercise physiology and has over 20 years of experience in the health and fitness industry.

 What Do You Do When You Have an Extra 5 or 10 Minutes?

 Think of various times during a typical day in which you can engage in some type of physical activity.
 Think creatively and be intentional.
 I recommend brainstorming by writing different types of activities, along with the time of day that you can perform the activity on a clean sheet of paper.
 Try to come up with at least 10 ideas.

 - Get up 10 minutes earlier than you are used to and go for a walk or a jog.
-Or, maybe you have piece of exercise equipment collecting dust and dirty clothes in the corner of your room…clean it up and use it for just 10 minutes.
+Or, maybe you have a piece of exercise equipment collecting dust and dirty clothes in the corner of your room…clean it up and use it for just 10 minutes.
 This could also be a great time for a quick strength or cardiovascular workout.
-The main point, just do something first thing in the morning for only 10 minutes.
-This will jump start your day in a positive manner.
+The main point is just do something first thing in the morning for only 10 minutes.
+This will jump-start your day in a positive manner.